 Thank you to all of the families who came to visit our school for the open days.
 It was lovely to share our ethos, values and practise with you all.

-The deadline for BANES Admissions for Reception 2019 was 15th January 2019.
-Any late applications must be sent to BANES.
+BANES Admissions for Reception 2019 has now closed.
+Late applications and changes of preference should hear shortly as to the space offered.
 Click the link below for more information: